crottolo/free_addons/chatgpt_bot/README.rst

 * After the installation to this module, you must change the configuration and add this on the configuration file:
 * ``server_wide_modules = base,web,queue_job`` add ``queue_job``
 * Then restart the server and see a logs file in server console.

+**History Context**

+- Now you can use the chatGPT with latest conversation and maintain the context of the conversation.
+- default pass a 10 latest conversation and some data in the context.
+- The conversation is natural and contextual.